adamstimb/rmbasicx64/README.md

 ## Status

-An preliminary release is in the works featuring the original RM Basic user interface, expression evaluation and some simple text commands.
+A preliminary release is available featuring the original RM Basic user interface, expression evaluation and some simple text commands.
 Click the "Watch" button on the top right to get notifications of new releases!

 ## I want it now!